-- Take a minute to browse the printed Windows 8 Basics guide to explore the new Windows® features. - TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows button again will on your keyboard.
-Pressing the Windows button again will return you to the previous screen. - Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
+• Take a minute to browse the printed Windows Basics guide to explore the new Windows® features.

+TIP: To quickly return to the computer Start screen from an open app or the Windows desktop, press the Windows key again will return you to the previous screen.

+- Connect to the Internet-Set up your wired or wireless network so that you can connect to the Internet.
 For more information, see Connecting to a network on page 15. - Update your antivirus software-Protect your computer from damage caused by viruses.
 The software is preinstalled on the computer.
-For more information, see Using antivirus software on page 64. - Get to know your computer-Learn about your computer features.
-Refer to Getting to know your computer on page 4 and Navigating using the keyboard, touch gestures and pointing devices on page 22 for additional information. - Find installed software-Access a list of the software preinstalled on the computer:
+For more information, see Using antivirus software on page 66. - Get to know your computer-Learn about your computer features.
+See Getting to know your computer on page 5 and Navigating using the keyboard, touch gestures and pointing devices on page 23 for additional information. - Find installed software-Access a list of the software preinstalled on the computer: